saishreyakumar/OptiSai/README.md

 # OptiSai – AI-Powered Marketing Optimization Platform

-OptiSai is a proof-of-concept platform designed to optimize Meta Ads performance using machine learning, simulated Meta and Shopify APIs, and a modern full-stack interface.
-It analyzes advertising and sales data to provide actionable insights, track ROI, and recommend A/B tests and budget adjustments.
+It is a is a proof-of-concept platform designed to optimize Meta Ads performance with ML, simulated Meta and Shopify APIs.
+It tracks ROI, and recommend A/B tests and budget adjustments.

----

 ## Features